ustream/api-docs/_posts/ios/1.5/README.md

 #### Generic callbacks

 `USUstreamPlayer` reports its state changes using the `USPlayerDelegate` protocol.
-It may also require user interaction in case the servers indicate the Player about content restrictions (so-called "locks") set up by the Ustream user.
+It may also require user interaction in case the servers indicate the Player about content restrictions (so-called "locks") set up by the IBM Video Streaming user.
 In order to catch these callbacks, you have to set a handler conforming to protocol `USPlayerDelegate` as a delegate of your player instance.

 For example:
 ```objc